DaySpire Technical

 DaySpire stores active app captures, focus metrics, and text transcripts in a unified SQLite ledger protected by 256-bit AES encryption.
 The database is keyed via an on-device credential managed securely by the macOS Keychain.

-2. In-Process Core Processor Sandbox
+2. In-Process Core Boundary

 Unlike traditional desktop frameworks that spin up local HTTP model servers or loopback TCP sockets (which expose your machine to cross-origin extraction risks), DaySpire compiles its entire processing core directly into the native macOS app.